PDF Accessibility Remediation Techniques

 Alright, so you've remediated your pdfs, but how do you make sure they stay accessible?
 It's like brushing your teeth; gotta keep at it!

-• Start accessible: Using programs like Word or InDesign, which we all know, can create accessible source documents, and applying accessibility from the get-go, makes things way easier.
+• Start accessible: Using programs like Word or InDesign, which we all know, can create accessible source documents.
+In Word, use styles for headings and paragraphs, and provide alt text for images.
+In InDesign, ensure you're using the Export Tagged PDF option and properly setting up text frames and image accessibility.
+Applying accessibility from the get-go, makes things way easier.
 Export to tagged pdfs, it's a must.

 • Audit Regularly: Periodic check-ups are key.
 Involving users with disabilities in these checks its--well, invaluable.